nikitavoloboev/data/video/video.md

 - [Confrere](https://confrere.com/) - Professional video calling, without the hassle.
 - [Sendspark](https://www.sendspark.com/video-platform/request-videos) - Request Videos from Customers, Colleagues or Friends.
 - [Supersearch](https://www.supersearch.ai/landingPage) - Copy code from inside any coding video and paste in your text editor and run it.
+- [Video Fingerprinting (2021)](https://emysound.com/blog/open-source/2021/08/01/video-fingerprinting.html) - When audio fingerprinting is not enough.